 These are screenshots from the first step of the headache and facial pain symptom checker tool.
 There may be some variation to your attacks and the location may vary between different attacks, so pick the one which summarizes the areas involved most commonly for the particular type of headache you are analyzing.

-How often do the attacks of headache of facial pain occur?
+How frequent do the attacks of headache or facial pain occur?
 Once per day and several days per month, 8 different attacks per day, etc.?
 Is there a pattern to the attacks, such as a seasonal occurrence?

-When you get an attack of headache or facial pain, how long does each individual attack last until it goes away completely if it is untreated or unsuccessfully treated?
+When you get an attack of headache or facial pain, how long does each individual attack last until it goes away completely (untreated or unsuccessfully treated)?
 30 minutes, greater than 4 hours, 15 minutes, several days, etc.?

 How would you describe the pain of the headache or facial pain if you had to put it into words?
-Throbbing, pounding, pulsating, achy, excruciating, pressure, electrical, shock, burning, sharp, stabbing, ice pick stabbing, etc.?
+Throbbing, pounding, pulsating, pressure, electrical, shock, burning, sharp, stabbing, etc.?

 Is the headache associated with visual disturbances such as lost vision, flashing lights, shapes, zig-zags, colors, wavy lines, kaleidoscope, jagged edges, etc.?
 Is there numbness or tingling in an area of the body associated with a headache attack such as on one side of the face and body?
 Is there weakness on one side of the body with the headache?
 Are there problems speaking or getting words out with a headache attack?

-Does an eye turn red or tear excessively during a headache attack?
-Does your nose run or get congested on one side during a headache attack?
+Does an eye turn red or tear up during a headache attack?
+Do you get a runny nose or a congested stuffy nose on one side during a headache attack?
 Does your eyelid droop on one side or does it get puffy around an eye on one side with a headache attack?

 When you are done going through and thinking about all of these headache characteristics, patterns, and associated symptoms, take a run through this FREE headache and facial pain symptom checker.
-This will give you a list of possible headache types to consider, and treatments to discuss with your doctor.
-From that list, you will be directed to the most common and effective treatments for you and your doctor to consider together.
-These vary widely depending on the specific type of headache.
+This will give you a list of possible headache types to consider, and treatments to discuss with your healthcare providers.
+From that list, you will be directed to the most common medication and effective treatments for you and your doctor to consider together.

 For example, for migraine there are a wide variety of effective treatments for aborting (taking something “as needed” to stop) a migraine attack including triptans, gepants (Ubrelvy, Nurtec), ditans (Reyvow), and neuromodulatory devices, If the frequency of attacks is high, there are many effective preventive migraine treatments consisting of medications, CGRP monoclonal antibody (mAb) treatments (Aimovig, Ajovy, Emgality, Vyepti), gepants, Botox, natural supplements, herbals and vitamins, neuromodulatory devices, yoga and meditation, acupuncture, acupressure and pressure points.

 Good luck!
-I hope this tool leads you in a better direction of more educational and effective discussions with your doctor regarding possible headache types and more effective treatment considerations.
+I hope this headache symptom checker tool leads you in a better direction of more educational and effective discussions with your doctor regarding possible headache types and more effective treatment considerations.